Bike Trails in Los Angeles

 |Rocky Oaks Park|

-This short and easy hike visits a pond and a scenic overlook in a small parcel of the Santa Monica Mountains National Recreation Area.
+This short and easy ride visits a pond and a scenic overlook in a small parcel of Santa Monica Mountains National Recreation Area.

 |San Vicente Mountain from Mulholland Drive|

 This 2-mile bike ride approaches the peak from the east and offers views to the north and south en route to the old Nike Missile site.